 Fixed-Rate vs. Adjustable-Rate

-Under the above types of mortgages there are two type of loan structures; fixed-rate mortgages and adjustable-rate mortgages (aka ARMs).
+Under the above types of mortgages, there are two types of loan structures; fixed-rate mortgages and adjustable-rate mortgages (aka ARMs).

 What is a fixed-rate mortgage?

 A fixed-rate mortgage means that the interest rate you are paying will never change which means your monthly payment will never change.
 There are five fixed rate mortgage options;

 Most government-backed loans (FHA, VA, and USDA) are fixed rate mortgages.

 What is an adjustable-rate mortgage?

 An adjustable-rate mortgage means that at some point in time your interest rate will adjust and when that does so will your payment.
 Usually, you have a fixed period of 5, 7 or 10 years and then after the fixed period the rate and payment will adjust.

 Determine How Long You’ll Own The Home